12 genera

 Distribution: Widely distributed throughout the mountainous and forested areas on both sides of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains, Great Lakes Region, and eastern North America.

-Habitat: Dry to moist forests, sea level to middle elevations in the mountains.
+Habitat: Dry to moist forests, from sea level to middle elevations in the mountains.

 Origin: Native